 Internal projects are projects that admins create inside Everhour.
 They are mainly for something that you don’t want to keep in your primary project manager.
 You can find out more here.
 You can create an internal project or click on the title of the existing to open its tasks.

 When you would like to pin some of the projects that you work most of the time with, click on a star label to make it favorite.
-Favourite projects appear under a special tab.
+Favorite projects appear under a special tab.

 We see that for many companies, having 50 or 100 projects is something usual.
 Therefore, in order to simplify navigation, search and even reading this list, we added several useful functions.

 For example, now you can group projects by teams or workspaces your integration has, which is perfect when you have several connected.
 Or you can group projects by a client name.
 Filtering helps to see projects with/without a budget, by billable/non-billable status, by integration name.

 A project can have a fixed rate that applies to everybody’s time.
-Or it can be a rate based on team member rates that you set up on your team list.
+Or it can be a rate based on team member hour that you set up on your team list.
 However, you can set up a unique team rate for a particular project, or even set it as 0, thus making anyone non-billable to exclude from the invoice.